 For more program info please see links below.

 Land, Liberty, & Loss: Echoes of the American Revolution (ft.
 Alan Taylor)

 Land, Liberty, & Loss: Echoes of the American Revolution (ft.
 Melissane Schrems)

 Sun.
 August 21st – Mysteries of Mink Hollow

 Join OMC guides Glenn Kreisberg and Dave Holden Sun.
 8/21 from 10 am to 1 pm, to explore the mysterious stone constructions found in Mink Hollow, including “Manitou Hassunnash” (spirit stones), mega walls, cairn fields, possible effigies and alignments.
 Who built them, when and why?

 Wear appropriate footwear and dress for a summer walk in the woods.
 Bring lunch or snack and water.
 Sunscreen and insect repellent suggested.

-Hike departs from Woodstock Post Office parking lot 10 am and lasts approximately 3 hrs.
+Hike departs from Sunflower parking lot (in front of bank) at 10 am and lasts approximately 3 hrs.